 Wymondham is an attractive, historic Norfolk market town with its red roofs and the massive towers of the Abbey church set against green fields of the Tiffey Valley.
 While Wymondham has changed with the times, it has maintained its market town atmosphere with an attractive town centre, some outstanding old buildings, a good range of shops and other facilities.

 Wymondham is especially known in East Anglia for its twin-towered Parish Chruch.
-Prior to the Dissolution of the monastaries, shared its space with a Benedictine Priory (which became an Abbey in the 15th century).
+Prior to the Dissolution of the monastaries, it shared its space with a Benedictine Priory (which became an Abbey in the 15th century).
 The West tower belonged to the parishoners and the East tower to the monks.

 An interesting tourist attraction is the Dereham to Wymondham steam railway, which runs on selected weekends during the summer.
 Take the short walk up the hill past the Abbey to enjoy some food and drink in the Green Dragon in time to take the train back along the gloriously picturesque Norfolk countryside.